Updated: Jul 9

 in the meal-bin.

 It was our first visit to Dublin as a family.
 I was 21 and my nascent love for food was beginning to manifest into an obsession, but one with little direction.
 A good chunk of the family lived out here and Tilly, my sister, was especially excited to ignite her familial past.
-She had been practicing her pronouncement of the word “grand”, reading Sally Rooney’s Conversations With Friends, and — much to my Dads annoyance — memorising the names of the Irish rugby team.
-Our relatives, loud, loving and welcoming, lived in the district of Blackrock, which was traditionally a small fishing village.
-A spectre of a slower past is still present, old merchants’ houses and churches dotted along the streets, the peaceful atmosphere was a necessary break from the relentless noise and clamour of London.
+She had been practicing her pronouncement of the word “grand”, reading Sally Rooney, and — much to my Dads annoyance — memorising the names of the Irish rugby team.
+Our relatives, loud, loving and welcoming, lived in the district of Blackrock, originally a small fishing village.
+A spectre of a slower past is still present, old merchants’ houses and churches dotted along the streets.
 The rocky coastline outlined by the railway tracks are decorated by Victorian, Georgian and Edwardian houses which watch over the seas and the throng of people going about their daily lives.
 We were welcomed to the city with warm and open arms, cold, crisp, blue autumnal days and most importantly, delicious food.

 The first sip of Guinness, the ‘wine of Ireland’ as James Joyce described it, was a submission to smoothness.
 A soaking of rich black milk, which then seems to transform into a perfect mix of roasted coffee and freshly baked bread.
 My Mum, whose Irish roots had brought us to Dublin, predicted our enjoyment and gleefully remarked “everything tastes better in Ireland,” whilst Dad, his Anglophilia slowly thawing, scoffed quietly.

-Our mornings were busy: visiting galleries, marvelling at Trinity, and walking up Killiney hill.
-Afternoons were then filled with much-required visits to Finnegan’s pub in Dalkey, our tired legs and bodies consoled with soda bread and smoked salmon.
-In the evenings we were treated to long, marauding dinners, involving soothing and comforting stews and an indisputable triumph of an apple pie.
-However, nothing came close to the first monumentally moreish mouthful of Irish Soda Bread.
+Our mornings were busy: visiting galleries, Trinity and walking up Killiney hill.
+Our afternoons were then filled with much-required visits to Finnegan’s pub in Dalkey, our tired legs and bodies consoled with soda bread and smoked salmon.
+In the evenings we were treated to long, marauding dinners, soothing stews and an indisputable triumph of an apple pie, but nothing came close to the first mouthful of Irish Soda Bread.

 Our great auntie’s house was Georgian: a long and spacious hallway leading to rooms made for big family gatherings.
 Paintings of Dublin and of the surrounding countryside decorated the walls; the house confronted you with the warming quality of a well-lived home.
 Auntie Niamh, who lives alongside her husband John, is small, energetic, and the owner of the most convivial smile I have ever come across.
 Auntie Niamh’s character was immediately disarming.
 She pootled around the house, fixing little figures and pictures in their place, and chatting to their anthropomorphised family dog, a portly female Scottish terrier called Zeus.
 She appeared to be perpetually putting the kettle on and tea pots were dotted throughout the house, steaming the windows and filling the air with its sweet, bruising fragrance.
 Most importantly, she is devoted to and loved by her busy family; the grandchildren play noisily in the hallway and clamber up onto John’s lap while he watches the rugby, the adults sit, discuss and laugh.
 All of this is accompanied by some lovingly prepared food.

-On the first morning of our visit I woke up early, well before the rest of the house had stirred.
+On the first morning of our visit I woke up early, well before the rest of the house.
 The small window, buried into the wall, let in the emergent autumnal blue.
 The light was dappled and found its way through the leaves of a nearby tree’s airy cages.
 My eyes stuttered towards the attention of the day.
-My immediate thought, just like my mornings at school, was of food.
-However, gone were the days of the New York bagels and by the sounds of the sleeping house I would have to scavenge the cupboards for my morning meal.
+My immediate thought was of food.
+By the sounds of the sleeping house I would have to scavenge the cupboards for my morning meal.
 Throwing on a jumper and some jeans I made my way down the stairs to the kitchen.
 My nose was woken up first, I picked up the scent of a potential bite; the unmistakable smell of fresh bread, the perfect prey.

 The doorway was perfectly sized for Auntie Niamh, but not so for me, I almost had to fold myself in half to enter the kitchen.
-Inside, the room brimmed with pots, pans and decorated crockery, all different and bursting with colour and life.
-These objects were all stacked and packed into wooden cabinets which threatened to expel their contents, but thankfully never did.
-In the middle of the room was a wooden table, receiving the majority of the light which the glass doorway leading out to the garden let in.
+Inside, the room brimmed with pots, pans and decorated crockery.
+These objects were stacked and packed into wooden cabinets which threatened to expel their contents.
+In the middle of the room was a wooden table, it received the majority of the light in the room and sat next to the glass doorway leading out to the garden.
 Sat on that table was a solitary loaf — globular, dark brown, dusted with flour and slashed with a cross on its top.
-It, as you can probably guess, was a loaf of soda bread and it sat right in the middle of the table.
+It, as you can probably guess, was a loaf of soda bread.
 There was a butter dish placed invitingly beside it.
-The whole thing looked slightly like an 18th Century still life.
+The whole thing looked slightly like a Vermeer.

 Soda bread is the antithesis of the light, lithe, and limber bread of France.
 It is, in comparison, dense, stocky, and tangy — a mature bread, thick-thighed, and ready to scrum.
-Quickly, it became the bread of the home baker; it was nutritious, cheap, and could be baked perfectly in a cast iron pan (the home baker’s best friend).
-Some argue that the bread was popularised out of necessity during the Irish Potato Famine: in a national crisis of hunger, soda bread became an essential source of nutrition.
-Rising out of Ireland’s land and blooming in the homes of the poor, its recipe wasn’t formalised by bakeries, but instead forged out of the home cook’s requirements.
-The result is a bread that is both democratic and culturally important in Ireland.
+Quickly, it became the bread of the home baker; it was nutritious, cheap, and could be baked perfectly in a cast iron pan.
+Some say that the bread was popularised out of necessity during the Irish Potato Famine: in a national crisis of hunger, soda bread became an essential source of nutrition.
+It rose out of Ireland’s land and bloomed in the homes of the poor; its recipe wasn’t formalised by bakeries, but instead forged out of the home cook’s requirements.

 On the flight back from Dublin I couldn’t stop thinking about this bread.
 Would I be able to find a recipe that matched it?
 Would I be able to bake at all?
 We had eaten the bread with practically every meal and it had filled the stomach and the soul.
 However, most encouragingly Auntie Niamh ensured me that it was a loaf that anyone could make; a statement which I repeatedly rendered ridiculous in succeeding (or failing) weeks.